liberry-edu/platform/README.md

 1. Node.js based backend
 2. Hapi.js as the web framework on top of Node.js
 3. PM2 as the process manager to run, monitor, log
-4. SQLite3 as the Database
+4. SQLite3 as the Database for the Pi server
+5. MySQL as the Database for the Central server
-5. Sequelize as the ORM and Migration framework
+6. Sequelize as the ORM and Migration framework
-6. Vows.js as the testing framework
+7. Vows.js as the testing framework
-7. Travis CI for automated testing
+8. Travis CI for automated testing

 ## Database tables
 1. user - Represents both the end user and the admin.
 The difference between end user and admin is the 'role' field.